nullgr/instant-validation/README.md

 ## Compatibility
-This package id fully compatible with the React v.16, because it uses state updater functions inside.
+This package is fully compatible with the React v.16, because it uses state updater functions inside.